 The new Forager sticks with pretty standard wide 197mm rear & 150mm front axle thru-axle spacing, but now sizes up to a super-wide 120mm threaded bottom bracket shell to help gets its S-bend chainstays around the massive rear tire.
 It also retains full-length external cables through guided loops for simplicity, but now adds a larger diameter seatpost for dropper compatibility and modular stealth internal dropper routing.
 This one sticks with just 2 pairs of regular bottle cage bosses, but it is a Moots, so custom adventure mounts will surely be possible too.

 No official word yet on pricing, but it is a titanium mountain bike made by the master bike builders in Steamboat Springs, Colorado.
 Expect a complete bike like this to start over $8000.
+Update: Let’s make that an even $9898 with a complete XT build!

-Coming very soon to:
+Coming very soon to Now available at: